visit-dav/visit/src/doc/dev_manual/MemoryLeaks.rst

 Building VisIt_
 ~~~~~~~~~~~~~~~

-Just like the third-party libraries, VisIt_ needs to be built with debug
+Just like the third party libraries, VisIt_ needs to be built with debug
 support in order for Valgrind to produce useful stack traces.
 Furthermore,
 VisIt_ contains conditional code that does additional cleanup at exit to
 eliminate spurious memory leaks.
 The additional cleanup is enabled with